Bomi Lake © Wikimedia Commons

 There are several worthwhile attractions outside of the dilapidated capital, Monrovia.
 The city of Buchanan offers breathtaking beaches, a modest selection of restaurants and a handful of guesthouses.
 A day trip to Robertsport is a must; here visitors can take a peek into the cultural history of Liberia and relax on some of the cleanest and most beautiful beaches in the country.
 A tent camp for those wishing to spend the night on the beach has been set up by a group of South Africans while the UN also offers accommodation on a first-come basis.

-Liberia's key attraction is the Sapo National Park, the largest untouched tract of rainforest in Western Africa, incorporating the Nimba Mountains, which are abundant in spectacular wildlife such as elephants, leopards, buffalo, pygmy hippos and monkeys.
+Liberia's key attraction is the Sapo National Park, the largest untouched tract of rainforest in Western Africa, incorporating the Nimba Mountains, which are home to abundant wildlife such as elephants, leopards, buffalo, pygmy hippos and monkeys.
 Game viewing by taking a boating trip along the Sinoe River is a popular activity.

 Foreigners are advised to travel only in an organised tour and never venture out alone.
-Gangs of former combatants are known to walk around the poorer areas of Monrovia while women should prepare themselves for plenty of unwanted attention and marriage proposals from local men.
-Health care facilities are sparse and diseases such as typhoid and malaria are very common.
+Gangs of former combatants are known to walk around the poorer areas of Monrovia causing trouble, and women should prepare themselves for plenty of unwanted attention and marriage proposals from local men.
+Health care facilities are limited and diseases such as typhoid and malaria are common.
 Travellers are advised to take care with their personal hygiene, as there are many health risks involved in everyday situations.

 Although it is not a popular tourist destination right now, when the political turmoil clears Liberia is sure to be near the top of the list of West African destinations to visit due to its natural splendour and off-the-beaten-track allure.